vaelen/assembly/arm/huffman/README.md

 This is a work-in-progress implementation of Huffman Encoding.

-TODO:
+Encoder TODO:
-1. Implement sort
-2. Sort the counts
-3. Build encoding tree
+1. Build encoding tree
+2. Write encoding tree to stream
+3. Encode text
+4. Write encoded text to stream